CESNET/GPUJPEG/FAQ.md

 will not pay off, because there is an initialization burden (let say 230 ms for a 33 Mpix image).

-## What is an restart interval
+## What is a restart interval

-A **restart interval** and related option in UltraGrid is a way how to increase paralelism to allow efficient Huffman encoding and decoding on GPU.
+A **restart interval** and related option in console application is a way to increase paralelism to allow efficient Huffman encoding and decoding on GPU.
 It is given by the number of MCU (minmum coded units, approximately same as macroblocks) that can be encoded or decoded independently.

-For the _encoder_ the restart interval is given as a option (enabled by default with a runtime-determined value).
+For the _encoder_, the restart interval is given as a member variable `restart_interval` of `struct gpujpeg_parameters`.
 Higher value result in smaller JPEG images but slower encoding.
-Good values are around 10 – 8 or 16 are usually a good bet.
+Good values are between 8 (default set by gpujpeg_set_default_parameters()) or 16.
 Disabling restart intervals (setting value to 0) causes that the Huffman encoding/decoding is done on CPU (while the rest is still performed by GPU).
-On larger images, the restart interval can be a bit larger because ther is more MCUs.
+On larger images, the restart interval can be a bit larger because there are more MCUs. _gpujpegtool_ provides _-r_ option (if not set, a eligible runtime-determined value is used).

 For the _decoder_ the value cannot be changed by the decoder because it is an attribute of the encoded JPEG.